Tell me something…

 I enlisted the help of a top relationship coach and even trained and got certified as a relationship coach myself.

-It took me SIX long and humbling months before Chelsea felt close enough to me to come back.
+It took me SIX long and humbling months before Amy felt safe enough to return to come back home.

-But our victory was short lived because 2 months later, we broke up again – this time because she didn’t believe that she could be in a relationship without losing herself.
+But our victory was short lived because 2 months later, we broke up again – this time because she didn’t believe that she could be in a relationship with me (or anyone) without losing herself.

-I was beginning to think that relationships were like an unsolvable “magic trick” or something…
+I was beginning to think that relationships were like an unsolvable Rubik’s Cube or something…

 Thankfully, the new skills I had learned came in handy and before long we were reunited again.

-This incarnation of our relationship lasted a year before Chelsea left for the last time – moving to a different country in the process.
+This incarnation of our relationship lasted a year before Amy left for the last time – moving to a different country in the process.

 By this point, my determination was wavering and our friends were telling us to move on and find an easier relationship.

-“Come on Bruce, 3 breakups?
-Find someone who wants to be with you…”, they told me, concerned that I was codependent and stuck.
+“Come on Bruce, three breakups?
+Find someone who wants to be with you…”, they told me, concerned that I was stuck and codependent.

-On the other hand, Chelsea’s family were telling her that love should not be this hard and that they didn’t think we were a good match.
+On the other hand, Amy’s family were telling her that love should not be this hard and that they didn’t think we were a good match.

 In my heart, I knew that this would be our final battle in our Power Struggle.